ministryofjustice/analytics-platform-ops/README.md

 A collection of Terraform resources for AWS infrastructure, and Kubernetes resources for the Kubernetes-based Analytics platform.

+Contact robin.linacre@digital.justice.gov.uk if you're in government and interested in talking to us about analytics platforms.

 ## Directory structure

 * `infra`